FREE Auto Insurance Comparison

-Driving is a pretty uniform practice across the United States, so most of us don’t think twice before hitting the road in a different state.
+Driving is a pretty uniform practice across the United States, so most of us don’t think twice before crossing new state lines.
 However, many states have their own traffic laws that pose legal penalties and physical dangers if not obeyed.

 Though only a few states ban left-lane driving, knowing which states have done so before you travel can save you a lot of hassle and money.